surma/surma.dev/content/things/js-to-asc.md

 > **d-What?**: `d8` is a minimal CLI wrapper around V8, exposing fine-grained control over all kinds of engine features for both Wasm and JS.
 You can think of it like Node, but with no standard library whatsoever.
 Just vanilla ECMAScript.
 Unless you have compiled V8 locally (which you _can_ do by following [the guide on v8.dev][compile v8]), you probably won’t have `d8` available. [jsvu] is a tool that can install pre-compiled binaries for many JavaScript engines, including V8.

 However, since this section has the word “Benchmarking” in the title, I think it’s important to put a disclaimer here: The numbers I am listing here are specific to the code that _I_ wrote in a language _I_ chose, ran on _my_ machine (a 2020 M1 MacBook Air) using a benchmark script that _I_ made.
-The results are coarse indicators _at best_ and it would be ill-advised to derive quantitative conclusions about the general performance AssemblyScript, WebAssembly or JavaScript from this.
+The results are coarse indicators _at best_ and it would be ill-advised to derive quantitative conclusions about the general performance of AssemblyScript, WebAssembly or JavaScript from this.

-Some might be wondering why I’m using `d8` instead running this in the browser or even Node.
+Some might be wondering why I’m using `d8` instead of running this in the browser or even Node.
 Both Node and the browser have,... other stuff that may or may not screw with the results. `d8` is the most sterile environment I can get and as a cherry on top it allows me to control the tier-up behavior.
 I can limit execution to use Ignition, Sparkplug or Liftoff only, ensuring that performance characteristics don’t change in the middle of a benchmark.

 ### Methodology